AbdiHaryadi/summarization-with-indo-text-simplification/README.md

 # Testing with pretrained linear regression models
 1. Download pretrained models
-The provided models can be downloaded from [here], please remember to put the pretrained regression models into `models` folder in root
+The provided models can be downloaded from [here](https://drive.google.com/drive/folders/1AF1VVCKjFOmr8SdFlWBNEj3Y45C2iXtL), please remember to put the pretrained regression models into `models` folder in root
 2. Modify the `configurations.json` to fit the configurations the pretrained models was trained with.
 (The default is in this repository)
 3. Run predict script
 ```